i2bc/ORFmine/docs/orfdate_run.md

 ```
-orfdate -focal focal_name -tree /database/orfdate_inputs/species_tree.nwk -names /database/orfdate_inputs/names.csv
+orfdate --target focal_name -tree /database/orfdate_inputs/species_tree.nwk --mapping /database/orfdate_inputs/names.csv
 ```

-with the -focal option corresponding to the name of the focal name as indicated in the tree; -tree option corresponding to the distance tree (newick format) of the focal and its neighbors and -names option corresponding to the two column csv file with the path/filenames of the fasta files and the corresponding species names.
+with the --target option corresponding to the name of the focal name as indicated in the tree; -tree option corresponding to the distance tree (newick format) of the focal and its neighbors and --mapping option corresponding to the two column csv file with the path/filenames of the fasta files and the corresponding species names.
 Please note that additional arguments including BLAST parameters can be provided.
 See [here](./orfdate_parameters.md) for more details.